Fellowship-Of-Intentional-Community/Debian-Webserver-Playbook/README.md

 ## Automated Setup

-Spin up a VM and install Debian 8 with just a SSH server, `python`, and `aptitude`.
+Spin up a VM and install Debian 8 with just a SSH server, `sudo`, `python`, and `aptitude`.

 Now you can either add the IP address to the `fic-servers` inventory file &